-Like, how long or how often should you practice visualization for?
+How long or how often should you practice creative visualization for it to work?

-Great yogis repeatedly visualized desired creations (if you’re interested in learning one, I share one in my free ebook!), and monks of some sects such as the Kargyupa spent up to seven years in complete solitude in a cave or sealed room perfecting visualization abilities.
+Great yogis repeatedly visualized desired creations, and monks of some sects such as the Kargyupa spent up to seven years in complete solitude in a cave or sealed room perfecting visualization abilities.
 My interpretation is that they were practicing their skills during this time and not necessarily working on a specific goal.
-I believe the key here is repetition and not necessarily length of time.
+I believe the key here is repetition and not length of time.

 Some of the most interesting research I’ve found on this topic has been the work of Dr. O Carl Simonton, radiation oncologist and medical director of Cancer Counseling and Research Center in Dallas, TX.
 He taught cancer patients how to use creative visualization to heal themselves of cancer.

-I suppose five to 15 minutes of a formal visualization practice can be viewed as a standard minimum.
+Five to 15 minutes of creative visualization is a standard minimum.
 Or at least until the visualization you’ve planned is completed.
 On one end of the spectrum, short visualizations done off and on throughout the day can also be effective.
 This would be a more passive, informal practice of daydreaming your visualization while moving about your day, linking real world physical sensations to the experience you are visualizing.
 The other end of the spectrum would be to spend a significant amount of time in visualization (more than 15 minutes and possibly several hours).

-My feelings about this are that it would be useful to spend this amount of time practicing meditation and the skills of visualization, but not necessarily to focus on a particular outcome.
-I imagine there would be a danger in becoming too attached and obsessive about the outcome to the point of feeling a forcing energy.
+I can see why someone might want to spend a large amount time in meditation or practicing the skills of creative visualization, but focusing on a particular outcome for a long period of time could be counterproductive.
+There is a danger in becoming too attached and obsessive about an outcome, creating a forcing energy.
 The recommendations usually given to visualize for five to 15 minutes are already effective and involve less effort.
-I’m not aware of any danger in visualizing for longer periods of time, but it may not be necessary.
+I’m not aware of any danger in visualizing for longer periods of time, but I don’t think it’s necessary.
 Do what feels comfortable to you and pay attention to your reactions.

 How do you know what to visualize?

-Or have you wondered if you should be visualizing just the next small step of improvement or the end result?
+Should you visualize the next small step of improvement or the end result?

-I found Dr. Simonton’s 3 detailed steps given to cancer patients to help them visualize healing.
+I found Dr. Simonton’s 3 detailed steps given to cancer patients to help them visualize healing very helpful.
 I distilled the main idea behind each of the three steps and visual images, so they can be applied to anything.

 Here are the 3 steps with examples of how you could visualize each step depending on what your goal is.
 The examples provided are images for healing cancer, reducing swelling and inflammation, increasing muscle growth and losing weight, finding your soul mate or future partner, and overcoming shyness by introducing yourself to someone at a party.
 The first example provided in each step was taken from Dr. Simonton’s recommendations for cancer partients.